Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 7. I felt deprived at restaurants or parties

-So,this research overwhelmingly asked questions of current omnivores about their problems with a dietary choice that only a third of them trialled for less than three months, and another 53 percent for less than a year.
+With phrasing concerns aside, this research was, in part, based on the answers of current omnivores about their problems with a dietary choice – a diet that a third of them tried for less than three months, and another 53 percent for less than a year.

 Compare this to the EPIC-Oxford Study, where self-identified vegetarians and vegans were asked if they were still following their chosen diets.
 After five years, 85 percent were.
-After 20 years, 73 percent were still either vegetarian or vegan.
+And after 20 years, 73 percent were still either vegetarian or vegan.

-But studies of self-defined diets are often also problematic.
-Juan et al. found that 27 percent of self-identified vegetarians had eaten red meat within the past 24 hours, and almost half (48 percent) had eaten meat if you include poultry and seafood.
+But, studies of self-defined diets are often also problematic.
+In separate research, Juan et al. found that 27 percent of self-identified vegetarians had eaten red meat within the past 24 hours.
+Meanwhile, almost half (48 percent) had eaten poultry and seafood.

-Why we still remember, use, and mis-use, the 84 percent figure has a lot to do with how well and widely it has been communicated, and how easy it is to remember – and, to be fair, how it may chime with common sense understandings of how people change.
-And in its reporting, we know the media often picks up on the most controversial element of every story.
+Why we still remember, use, and misuse the 84 percent figure has a lot to do with how well and widely it has been communicated.
+And, to be fair, how it may align with common understandings of how people change.
+Additionally, we know the media often picks up on the most controversial element of every story.

 “It’s a concern that applies to all research,” agrees Anderson.
 “We try to guard against it by anticipating potential misinterpretations or over-interpretations and explicitly cautioning against them in our reports and by responding thoroughly to and encouraging questions from media and advocates.”

 But it wasn’t just the media spinning the story this way.
-The language used by Faunalytics is explicit in counting those who’ve tried vegetarianism or veganism only once and even for less than three months as vegans or vegetarians.
-They even say quite plainly in the research findings: “84 percent of vegetarians/vegans abandon their diet.”
+The language used by Faunalytics explicitly counts those who’ve tried vegetarianism or veganism only once – and for less than three months – as vegans or vegetarians.
+It even says quite plainly in the research findings: “84 percent of vegetarians/vegans abandon their diet.”

-But as some argue, trying a diet for less than three months does not ‘make’ you a vegetarian or vegan, and so to claim that would seem to be overstepping the mark.
+As some argue, trying a plant-based or mostly plant-based diet for less than three months does not “make” you a vegetarian or vegan, and so to claim that may be overstepping the mark.

-The research was conducted in 2014 by the then-Humane Research Council, which then rebranded as Faunalytics.
+The research was conducted in 2014 by the then-Humane Research Council, which later rebranded as Faunalytics.

-The key findings of the research suggest that concentrating on reduction rather than elimination, and adherence rather than adoption, might be more effective strategies for animal advocacy.
-This was in line with their long-held position on ‘incrementalism’.
+As we’ve established, the key findings suggest that concentrating on reduction rather than elimination, and adherence rather than adoption, might be more effective strategies for animal advocacy.
+This was in line with its long-held position on “incrementalism.”

 “Faunalytics has encouraged inclusiveness in the movement over the past five years, and we aren’t alone in that,” says Anderson.
 “With the rise of reducetarianism, Meatless Mondays, the call for reduced meat consumption to combat climate change, etcetera, the movement (including researchers) need to include and encourage people who are reducing.”

-In their 2016 review of Faunalytics’ work, Animal Charity Evaluators identified where this specific research on recidivism had shaped the strategies of a number of leading animal advocacy organisations.
+In its 2016 review of Faunalytics’ work, Animal Charity Evaluators identified that this specific research on recidivism had shaped the strategies of a number of leading animal advocacy organizations.

-For the past few years, the influence of Effective Altruism on the animal rights/advocacy movement, especially in the United States, has been huge.
-EA advocates using statistical analysis and measurable impacts to direct where individuals and organisations should place their philanthropy and funds.
+For the past few years, the influence of effective altruism on the animal rights and advocacy movement, especially in the United States, has been huge.
+Effective altruism claims to use statistical analysis and measurable impacts to help individuals and organizations decide where to place their philanthropy and funds.

-Animal Charity Evaluators is an organisation based on EA principles.
-But the problem with this approach, as argued by many especially from an ecofeminist and care ethics perspective, is that a) not everything can be measured, and b) ACE are sometimes very wrong.
+Animal Charity Evaluators (ACE) is an organization based on these principles.
+But the problem with this approach, as argued by many (especially from an ecofeminist and care ethics perspective), is that a) not everything can be measured, and b) ACE is sometimes very wrong.

-With organisations such as Faunalytics keen to achieve the ACE seal of approval (they’ve been a Standout Charity since 2015) and be worthy of philanthropic donations, research that fits the philosophical approach of Effective Altruism – against absolutism, with high-impact research statistics that go viral and are picked up widely by other organisations and in the media – are exactly what Faunalytics itself benefits from.
+With organizations such as Faunalytics keen to achieve the ACE seal of approval (it’s been a Standout Charity since 2015) and be deemed worthy of philanthropic donations, conducting research that fits the philosophical approach of effective altruism – aligning with ACE’s own anti-absolutism stance – could be considered questionable.

-However, as the founder of Faunalytics, Che Green, has already pointed out, their position on incrementalism and on the critical importance of evaluative methodology for effective animal advocacy has been part of their ethos from 2000.
-This creation of a “culture of evaluation” therefore predates ACE by a long way.
+However, as the founder of Faunalytics, Che Green, has already pointed out, their position on incrementalism and on the importance of evaluative methodology for effective animal advocacy has been part of their ethos from 2000.
+This creation of a “culture of evaluation,” therefore, predates ACE by a long way.

-Back in 2015, Green accepted the many criticisms of the report, and Faunalytics have introduced a number of improved procedures, including instituting policies of public pre-registration and open commentary for all major studies, such as sharing research plans for their major studies on the Open Science Framework.
+Back in 2015, Green accepted the many criticisms of the report, and Faunalytics has introduced a number of improved procedures.
+This includes instituting policies of public pre-registration and open commentary for all major studies, such as sharing research plans for major studies on the Open Science Framework.

-The use of phrases such as ‘almost a third (30 percent) of former vegetarians/vegans had a lapse from vegetarianism/veganism prior to their present abandonment’ could suggest a weak-willed population of wildly fluctuating do-gooders giving in to the sore temptations of animal products.
-Is this representation, or the research (or human nature!)?
+As above, phrasing remains a point of contention of the Faunalytics research.
+In it, the organization uses phrases such as “almost a third (30 percent) of former vegetarians/vegans had a lapse from vegetarianism/veganism prior to their present abandonment.”
+This could suggest a weak-willed population of wildly fluctuating do-gooders giving in to the sore temptations of animal products.
+Is this an accurate representation, or the research’s influence?
+Or, human nature?

 “And if a misinterpretation does unfortunately arise, we do what everyone else does and try to correct the record.
 This is an area in which Faunalytics has, in my opinion, improved over time and we continue to do so.”